 “Comfort and the fear of change are the greatest enemies of success.” - Jeanette Coron

-When you’re meeting with a prospect and attempting to make a compelling case for change, you have to remember that people are often averse to change.
+When you’re talking with a prospect and attempting to make a compelling case for change, you have to remember that people are often averse to change.
 You may think to yourself, “Oh my goodness, all I have to do is tell them that this new technology is available and they’ll just jump all over it.”
 Not necessarily.
 What seems obvious to you may not be so obvious to your prospect.

 Remember: the easiest thing to buy is nothing.
 Prospects want to avoid risk and hassle.
 If you have a piece of equipment that’s working fine, are you really going to be so anxious to rip it out and install a new one… much less go to the mat to argue for the capital, fill out the rebate applications, endure the pre- and post-inspections necessary, and so forth?
 To accept something new, something old has to be given up, and as the sales professional, you have to acknowledge the sacrifice of change.
 If you don’t do that, you’re going to be at a disadvantage.
 You’re going to be less persuasive.